robincornett/send-images-rss/README.md

 * Thanks to [Gretchen Louise](https://gretchenlouise.com/) for her suggestions and help on the new excerpt options

 ## Changelog

+### 3.3.2
+* fixed: error with external images/captions on full feeds

 ### 3.3.1
 * fixed: overzealous tag stripping on excerpts (props @gretchenlouise for reporting)